Galaxy bias from forward models: linear and second-order bias of IllustrisTNG galaxies: Summary and conclusions

 These results confirm that the EFT likelihood is able to yield unbiased cosmology constraints from nonlinear galaxy clustering even when selecting tracers (simulated galaxies) which are strongly influenced by baryonic effects such as gas cooling and stellar/black hole feedback.

 \end{itemize}

 The fact that the $b_2(b_1)$ and $b_{K^2}(b_1)$ relations of self-consistently simulated galaxies are not dramatically different from that of total mass selected objects can be encouraging as it suggests that priors based on the $b_2(b_1)$ and $b_{K^2}(b_1)$ relations shown in Figs.~\ref{fig:fig_biaspart_Lambda_02_tng300_1_part1} and \ref{fig:fig_biaspart_Lambda_02_tng300_1_part2} may be added to cosmological constraint analyses using galaxy clustering data to obtain tighter constraints without biasing them.
-These priors may take, for instance, the gravity-only result for total mass selection as the mean value, with some width informed by various hydrodynamical simulations of galaxy formation.
+These priors may take, for instance, the gravity-only result for total mass selection as the mean value, with some width informed by hydrodynamical simulations spanning a range of galaxy physics models and cosmologies (note that although the values of the bias parameters can depend on cosmology, the $b_2(b_1)$ and $b_{K^2}(b_1)$ relations should have a weaker dependence, as suggested by their weak redshift-dependence); the shaded map in Fig.~\ref{fig:obs} shows an example of such priors.

 It is worth highlighting the efficiency of the forward modeling approach to study higher-order bias parameters such as $b_2$ and $b_{K^2}$.
 These two parameters can also be fitted for using the galaxy power spectrum and bispectrum, but accurate measurements of these statistics (especially the bispectrum) require large simulation volumes.
 The recent in-depth and comprehensive work of Ref.~\cite{2021arXiv210206902E} followed this approach using several realizations of gravity-only simulations with sizes ranging between $L_{\rm box} = 1000{\rm Mpc}/h$ and $L_{\rm box} = 2400{\rm Mpc}/h$, but these simulation volumes are currently numerically prohibitive with galaxy formation models like \tng.
 Methods based on separate universe simulations \cite{baldauf/etal:2015, lazeyras/etal, li/hu/takada:2016, 2018PhRvD..97l3526C, 2019MNRAS.488.2079B, 2020JCAP...12..013B, andreas, 2020arXiv201106584A, 2020MNRAS.496..483M, 2021MNRAS.503.1473S} do not strictly require large simulation volumes, but estimates of $b_1$ and $b_2$ still involve re-running the simulations for cosmological parameters that mimic different values of the long-wavelength overdensity.
 The same is true for separate universe simulations with tidal fields \cite{andreas, 2020arXiv201106584A, 2020MNRAS.496..483M, 2021MNRAS.503.1473S}, although these have not yet been performed with galaxy formation simulations.
 On the other hand, as we have seen in this paper, forward models are able to return satisfactory estimates of $b_2$ and $b_{K^2}$ using the relatively small-volume, high-resolution simulations of galaxy formation that already exist.